 The Company has outstanding a principal amount of \$130 million of 7%% unsecured Senior Notes, due in 2015, with interest payable semi-annually.
 The Company also has a senior secured revolving credit facility (the "credit facility") for which borrowings bear interest at prime or LIBOR options with the current LIBOR option set at LIBOR plus 350 basis points and is collateralized by all personal property and by funeral home real property in certain states.
-At June 30, 2010, \$3.2 million was drawn under the credit facility.
-Additionally, \$0.1 million in letters of credit were issued and outstanding under the credit facility at June 30, 2010.
+At September 30, 2010, \$5.0 million was drawn under the credit facility.
+Additionally, \$0.1 million in letters of credit were issued and outstanding under the credit facility at September 30, 2010.
 Interest is payable quarterly.
-The credit facility matures on November 4, 2012.
+The credit facility matures in November 2012.

 Carriage, the parent entity, has no material assets or operations independent of its subsidiaries.
-All assets and operations are held and conducted by subsidiaries, each of which (except for Carriage Services Capital Trust, which is a single purpose entity that holds our debentures issued in connection with the Company's TIDES convertible preferred securities) have fully and unconditionally guaranteed the Company's obligations under the 7%% Senior Notes.
+All assets and operations are held and conducted by subsidiaries, each of which (except for Carriage Services Capital Trust, which is a single purpose entity that holds our 7% debentures issued in connection with the issuance of the Trust's TIDES 7% convertible preferred securities) have fully and unconditionally guaranteed the Company's obligations under the 7%% Senior Notes.
 Additionally, the Company does not currently have any significant restrictions on its ability to receive dividends or loans from any subsidiary guarantor under the 7%% Senior Notes.
 In June 2010, the Company repurchased 17,850 shares of these TIDES for approximately \$0.6 million and recorded a gain of \$0.3 million.
+In September 2010, the Company converted these preferred shares at the current conversion rate of 2.4465 into shares of common stock equal to 43,670 shares.
+Immediately upon the exchange, these common shares were cancelled and held in Treasury.

-The Company was in compliance with the covenants contained in the credit facility and the Senior Notes as of June 30, 2009 and 2010.
+The Company was in compliance with the covenants contained in the credit facility and the Senior Notes as of September 30, 2009 and 2010.